top of page

 Late Collection

-Please contact the MK supervisor if, due to unforeseen circumstances you are unable to collect your child prior to the end of any MK programme.
+Parents/guardians must contact the Magnificent Kids supervisor if, due to unforeseen circumstances, they are unable to collect their child before the end of any Magnificent Kids programme.

-If the MK supervisor has not been contacted by or is unable to make contact with a parents/guardians/emergency contacts within 1 hour of closure, MK reserves the right to contact the local Police.
+If the Magnificent Kids supervisor has not been contacted by or is unable to make contact with a parent/guardian/emergency contact within 1 hour of closure of the programme, Magnificent Kids reserves the right to contact the local Police.

 Arriving/Signing Out/Leaving the programme

-A parent/guardian (or other ‘authorized person’ over the age of 14) who drops off or collects the child at any Magnificent Kids programme is required to sign the child in/out of the programme by way of completing and signing the attendance record.
+A parent/guardian (or other authorised person over the age of 14) who drops off or collects the child at any Magnificent Kids programme is required to sign the child in/out of the programme by completing and signing the attendance record.
 Children are not permitted to sign themselves in or out of any Magnificent Kids programme.

 When dropping off or collecting a child, please always ensure that a staff member is aware that you are doing so.